asdf-format/scipy2022tutorial/README.md

 jupyter notebook
 ```

-If successful, your browser would open a new page/tab pointing to
-`localhost` and show you a listing of the current directory, including all the numbered
+If successful, your browser will open a new page / tab pointing to `localhost`, showing a listing of the current
-notebook subdirectories.
+directory (including subdirectories).

-Click into one of the notebook directories, double-click on a notebook,
-and wait for it to launch.
-In the top right corner,
+Click into one of the notebook directories, double-click on a notebook, and wait for it to launch.
+In the top right
-if you see a blue `Kernel Ready` message appear and disappear,
-then all is well.
+corner, if you see a blue `Kernel Ready` message appear and disappear, then all is well.

-If you see a red `Kernel Error` in the top right corner, click on it
-and scroll down to see the error message.
-If it says `FileNotFoundError`,
+If you see a red `Kernel Error` in the top right corner, click on it and scroll down to see the error message.
+If it
-shut down the notebook server on your terminal and run this command:
+says `FileNotFoundError`, shut down the notebook server on your terminal and run this command:

 ```shell
 python -m ipykernel install --user